balena-io/debugging-masterclass/README.md

 Nov 15 10:35:18 7db55ce balenad[2873]: time="2019-11-15T10:35:18.148843059Z" level=warning msg="Running experimental build"
 Nov 15 10:35:18 7db55ce balenad[2873]: time="2019-11-15T10:35:18.157035456Z" level=info msg="libcontainerd: started new balena-engine-containerd process" pid=2891
 ```
-As you can see, the `balena.service` was killed via a `SIGKILL` instruction.
-The
+As you can see, the `balena.service` was killed with a `SIGKILL` instruction.
-next lines show the service restarting, as the service is configured to restart
+The next lines show the service restarting, as the service is configured to
-whenever it exits.
-If you continue searching, you'll see another similar set
+restart whenever it exits.
+If you continue searching, you'll see another similar
-of logs where we killed it a second time.
+set of logs where we killed it a second time.

-You might also notice some lines such as the following:
+You might also notice some lines that look like:
 ```
 Nov 15 10:35:27 7db55ce ecb3a4b3a079[2873]: [1B blob data]
 Nov 15 10:35:27 7db55ce ecb3a4b3a079[2873]: [36B blob data]